analyst4action/SQL_Project_Data_Job_Analysis/README.md

 ORDER BY
   salary_year_avg DESC
 ;
 ```

-The top five skills for Data Analysts yielding the highest salaries in 2023 were the following:  Swift, Looker, Snowflake, SPSS, and Databricks.
+The top five skills for Data Analyst yielding the highest salaries in 2023 were the following:  Swift, Looker, Snowflake, SPSS, and Databricks.
 Although not in the top five, Excel was tenth, Tableau eleventh, and SQL was fifteenth.

 ![query 2 chart](project_sql/query2_chart_salaries_by_skill_data_analyst.png)

 The skills that correlate with the highest annual salaries are primarily associated with data analysis, programming, and business intelligence tools.
 Skills like Excel, Tableau, Looker, SQL, Python, and R are highly valued, especially at companies like Uber,
 where these skills command an average annual salary of $140,500.
-Other notable skills include Swift, SPSS, SAS, and Snowflake, which also offer competitive salaries.
+Other notable skills include Swift, SPSS, SAS, and Snowflake which also offer competitive salaries.

 ![query 2 table](project_sql/query2_table_Company_Skills_Salary.jpg)